noaignite/create-ignite-app/README.md

 ### src/components

-Components found here are meant to be presentational in nature, meaning they are not supposed to be aware of any overlying structure such as page specific details or API data.
+Components found here are meant to be presentational in nature, meaning they are not supposed to be aware of any overlaying structure such as page specific details or API data.
 Furthermore you will find the `theme` configuration here.

 ```
 src/components